DragonEggBedrockBreaking/Bat-UWU/README.md

-# Fabric Example Mod
+# Bat-UWU

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Bats say UWU in chat when they die (requested by a friend).

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the [MPL-2.0](LICENSE) license.